 - 7. The overall objective of this Stakeholder Engagement Plan (SEP) is to define a program for stakeholder engagement, including public information disclosure and consultation, throughout the entire project cycle.
 Stakeholder engagement requires meaningful two-way dialogue where stakeholders receive information and are given the opportunity to provide feedback.
-The SEP outlines the ways in which the Ministry of Finance and the Public Service (MoFPS) project team will communicate with stakeholders and includes a mechanism by which people can provide feedback and raise queries about the project. - 8.
+The SEP outlines the ways in which the Ministry of Finance and the Public Service (MoFPS) project team will communicate with stakeholders and includes a mechanism by which stakeholders can provide feedback and raise queries about the project. - 8.
 Engagement, especially from the launch of the Catastrophe Bond will be through timely disclosure of relevant information to raise awareness about the project and its objectives to potential investors and the general public and to create avenues for investors and the public to raise queries and concerns. - 9.
 The scope of this Stakeholder Engagement Plan (SEP) seeks to be proportionate to the nature and scale of the project and its minimal potential risks.
-Given the nature of the financial instrument involved in the project, stakeholder engagement will focus on information disclosure and will occur primarily during activities to launch the bond placement.
+Given the nature of the financial instrument involved in the project, stakeholder engagement will focus on information disclosure and will occur primarily during to the process of launch ing /placing the bond.
 The SEP will be updated, if necessary, throughout the project's life cycle.
-Relevant information will be placed on the MoFPS website and various social media platforms
+Relevant information will be placed on the MoFPS website and various social media platforms.

 10. Stakeholder engagement and participation will assist in the process of managing risks of limited uptake by providing timely disclosure of relevant information, gaining stakeholder cooperation and interest.
-Due to the sensitive elements and details surrounding the proposed Catastrophe Bond (CAT Bond) stakeholder engagement, consultation and information disclosure will primarily be managed by the firm selected to place and manage the Bond during the launch to inform and boost buy-in from targeted parties.
-The firm will provide a prospectus to potential investors on the CAT Bond.
-In parallel, the Government of Jamaica through the Ministry of Finance and Public Service disclosed relevant information about the CAT Bond through its 2021 budget preparation process and will continue to do so through a post issuance awareness campaign.
+Due to the sensitive elements and details surrounding the proposed Catastrophe Bond (CAT Bond) stakeholder engagement, consultation and information disclosure will primarily be managed by the institution selected to place and manage the Bond during the launch to market the bond totargeted investors.
+A prospectus providing details of the CAT Bond will be issued by the selected financial institution.
+The Government of Jamaica, through the Ministry of Finance and Public Service disclosed relevant information regarding the CAT Bond through its 2021 budget preparation process1 and will continue to do so through various social media platforms (see para.
+21 below) leading up to the launch as well as through a post issuance awareness campaign.